Oluwatodimu/java-termii/readme.md

 following command in the command line to install the SDK in the `.m2` maven repository on your localhost `./mvnw clean install`.
 <br>
 <br>
-2. Add the Termii dependency to your Spring boot project's `pom.xml` file.
+2. Add the Termii dependency to your Spring boot project's `pom.xml` file:

 ```xml
 <dependency>
     <groupId>com.termii</groupId>